bhavikdand/ParkingLotQuestions/GetMenuItems-starter/src/README.md

 * Refer the `GetMenuItemsRequestDto` and `GetMenuItemsResponseDto` classes for understanding the expected input and output to the functionality.
 * Refer the models package for reference of the models.
 * Implement the MenuRepository and MenuService interfaces to achieve the above requirements.
+* Please implement an in memory database to store the menu items.
+You can use any data structure of your choice to store the menu items.